dapr/docs/daprdocs/content/en/developing-applications/building-blocks/pubsub/howto-publish-subscribe.md

 {{< /tabs >}}

+### Programmatic subscriptions

-Below are code examples that leverage Dapr SDKs to subscribe to a topic.
+Below are code examples that leverage Dapr SDKs to programmatically subscribe to a topic.

 {{< tabs Dotnet Java Python Go Javascript>}}